letit6E/newspaper-radio/README.md

 # Newspaper radio projects

-This is a project to voice a radio program based on photographs of news articles.
+This is a project to voice a radio program based on photos of news articles.
 The processing pipeline consists of the following parts:

 - OCR
 - Newspaper content LLM merging